sevignator/bootdotdev-blog-aggregator-ts/README.md

 # Build a Blog Aggregator in TypeScript project from Boot.dev

-Personal solution to the Build a Blog Aggregator in TypeScript project from Boot.dev.
+Personal solution to the *Build a Blog Aggregator in TypeScript* project from Boot.dev.

+This is a CLI program that allows users to fetch RSS feeds and store their content in a PostgreSQL database.

 ## Tools